naurojunior/rei-actions/README.md

 Always watching for the creativity of reactions.
 Counts and lists the number of new reactions created.
 There's so much gambiarra in one place that almost a black hole of garbage was created.

-I ask for all programming gods to forgive me and have mercy of my soul
+I ask for all programming gods to forgive me and have mercy on my soul

 #### Install